SEMjs-Workshops/vue-js/README.md

 2. Run `npm run serve:final` to start completed app we'll be building.
 3. Browse to http://localhost:8080.
 You should see the todo app!
 4. Stop the `serve:final` script.
-5. When you're ready to start the first lab, click the link in the [Labs](#labs) section.
+5. When you're ready to start the first lab, click the first link in the [Labs](#labs) section.

 ## Labs